Thu 7 May 2026

 Driving NHS PPU growth

-Book your place at this must-attend national forum, designed specifically for NHS private patient leaders.
-This is a great opportunity for you to strengthen your profitability, governance and long-term development within your unit.
-Join peers from across the country to explore how to:
+This must-attend national forum was designed specifically for NHS private patient leaders, and was a great opportunity for you to strengthen your profitability, governance and long-term development within your unit.
+Peers from across the country joined together to explore how to:

 • Run your PPU as a commercially sustainable service within an NHS system